-In addition to lesser standard sentencing ranges, juveniles charged of a crime may also receive alternative sentencing, including suspended disposition, manifest injustice, deferred disposition, and diversion. ^{1,66}
+In addition to lesser standard sentencing ranges, juveniles charged of a crime may also receive alternative sentencing, including suspended disposition, manifest injustice, deferred disposition, and diversion.^{1,94}

 Suspended and manifest injustice dispositions use different mechanisms but allow a judge to sentence a juvenile outside the standard sentencing range.
-Under a suspended disposition, a juvenile receives a lesser, community-based sentence with the "knowledge any failure to comply could result in the suspended sentence imposed."
-Judges may impose a suspended sentence only in certain circumstances, including when a juvenile is required to complete a research and evidenced-based chemical dependency or mental health treatment program.
-Certain crimes are not eligible for suspended disposition, including serious violent offenses.
-A manifest injustice disposition is one that, "if the standard sentencing guidelines yield a sentence that would be an injustice to the [juvenile] or risk the safety of the public, the judge can use [manifest injustice] to impose an alternative disposition" that results in either a shorter or longer sentencing range or in institutionalization to a residential detention facility."
-Research examining the use of manifest injustice dispositions in Washington State stated that the intent of judges in using manifest injustice is unclear; it is uncertain whether they use it for punishment (i.e., increased or intensified sentencing) or rehabilitation (i.e., decreased sentencing).
+Under a suspended disposition, a juvenile receives a lesser, community-based sentence where "any failure to comply could result in the suspended sentence imposed."1 Judges may impose a suspended sentence only in certain circumstances, including when a juvenile is required to complete a research and evidenced-based chemical dependency or mental health treatment program.1 Certain crimes are not eligible for suspended disposition, including serious violent offenses.94 A manifest injustice disposition is one that, "if the standard sentencing guidelines yield a sentence that would be an injustice to the [juvenile] or risk the safety of the public, the judge can use [manifest injustice] to impose an alternative disposition" that results in either a shorter or longer sentencing range or in institutionalization to a residential detention facility."25 Research examining the use of manifest injustice dispositions in Washington State stated that the intent of judges in using manifest injustice is unclear; it is uncertain whether they use it for punishment (i.e., increased or intensified sentencing) or rehabilitation (i.e., decreased sentencing).25

-Juvenile diversion is a "statutorily authorized method of handling a minor juvenile offense without prosecution in juvenile court."
-Diversion "is essentially a contract or agreement requiring a juvenile...fulfill certain community-based sanctions and conditions, usually in the form of community service work, counseling, and restitution.
-The diversion unit may also refer the juvenile to community-based programs, restorative justice programs, mediation, or victim offender reconciliation programs."
-Diverting a case is at the discretion of the prosecuting attorney, and can be used in any case except sex offenses or violent offenses (Assault 2 and Robbery 2 are still eligible for diversion).
-Diversion is not considered to be a conviction or adjudication.
-Key informants noted that certain common community-based sanctions may be difficult to use under the provisions of SB 5122.
-For example, sanctions requiring youth to follow the rules of the house, attend school, or abide by curfew laws that are often used for youth aged 8 through 17 may not be relevant for emerging adults aged 18 and 19 years (personal communication, August 2020).
+Juvenile diversion is a "statutorily authorized method of handling a minor juvenile offense without prosecution in juvenile court."1 Diversion "is essentially a contract or agreement requiring a juvenile [...to] fulfill certain community-based sanctions and conditions, usually in the form of community service work, counseling, and restitution.
+The diversion unit may also refer the juvenile to community-based programs, restorative justice programs, mediation, or victim offender reconciliation programs."1 Diverting a case is at the discretion of the prosecuting attorney, and can be used in any case except sex offenses or violent offenses (Assault 2 and Robbery 2 are still eligible for diversion).1 Diversion is not considered to be a conviction or adjudication.1 Key informants noted that certain common community-based sanctions may be difficult to use if juvenile court jurisdiction were expanded to include emerging adults.
+For example, sanctions requiring youth to follow the "rules of the house" where they live, attend school, or abide by curfew laws that are often used for youth under 17 years old may not be relevant for emerging adults (personal communication, August 2020-February 2023).
 However, other key informants noted that a portion of emerging adults are still in high school and/or living with parents/guardians (personal communication, September 2020).
-Lastly, data from Vermont show that 18 and 19 year olds commit similar offenses to younger juveniles, and that "80% of potential cases are low-level and should be considered for diversion from the system."29
+Lastly, data from Vermont show that 18 and 19 year olds commit similar offenses to younger juveniles, and that "80% of potential cases are low-level and should be considered for diversion from the system."95

-Overall, SB 5122 would allow emerging adults to be eligible for alternative sentencing and diversion programs that are not available in the adult criminal legal system.
+Overall, if juvenile jurisdiction were expanded to include emerging adults, 18- through 20-yearolds would be eligible for alternative sentencing and diversion programs that are not available in the adult criminal legal system.